kshaffer/cognition/quiz7.md

 10. Small musical intervals are more likely to go: a) up, b) down.

 11. Provide an example of a musical passage that you think evokes a strong emotional response (provide both a link to audio/video and a timing for the passage).
-Explain how you think the musical structure evokes that response, in terms of the concepts presented in the Huror readings.
+Explain how you think the musical structure evokes that response, in terms of the concepts presented in the Huron readings.

 ## Learning objectives